|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

-In practice during reactor turn-on the middle core zone thickness is gradually increased until the reactor becomes critical.
+In practice during reactor turn-on externally supplied heat is used to melt the sodium and then the core zone thickness is gradually increased until the reactor becomes critical.
 The liquid sodium temperature will then rise until the reactor becomes subcritical.
-Then the middle core zone thickness is again slightly increased until again the liquid sodium temperature rises to make the reactor subcritical.
-This procedure is repeated over and over again until the liquid sodium temperature reaches the desired value of 490 degrees C. If the reactor design is correct the desired liquid sodium operating temperature will be reached when the middle core zone thickness is about 0.35 m and the average Pu weight fraction in the core fuel rods is 20%.
+Then the core zone thickness is again slightly increased until again the liquid sodium temperature rises sufficiently to make the reactor subcritical.
+This procedure is repeated over and over again until the liquid sodium temperature reaches the desired value of 460 degrees C. If the reactor design is correct the desired liquid sodium operating temperature will be reached when the core zone thickness is about 0.35 m and the average Pu weight fraction in the core fuel rods is 20%.

-As the core fuel ages to maintain the desired liquid sodium operating temperature the middle core zone thickness must be gradually increased to ultimately become 0.7 m when the Pu weight fraction in the core fuel has fallen to about 12.7%.
+As the core fuel ages, to maintain the desired liquid sodium operating temperature, the core zone thickness must be gradually increased to ultimately become 0.60 m when the Pu weight fraction in the core fuel has fallen to about 12.7%.